ASCIA Guidelines - Infant Feeding and Allergy Prevention

 - It is important to understand that the facial skin in babies is very sensitive and that many foods (including citrus, tomatoes, berries, other fruit and vegemite) can irritate the skin and cause redness on contact – this is not food allergy.
 Smearing food on the skin will not help to identify possible food allergies.

-- Some infants will develop food allergies.
-If there is any allergic reaction to any food, that food should be stopped and you should you should seek advice from a doctor with experience in food allergy.
+Some infants will develop food allergies.
+If there is any allergic reaction to any food, stop giving that food and seek medical advice from a doctor with experience in food allergy.

 - Do not smoke during pregnancy, or in the presence of the infant, or in enclosed spaces where the infant sleeps or plays.